 - National Preservation Institute

-- Architectural History and Historic Preservation Division by the Smithsonian Institution
+- Smithsonian Institution—Architectural History and Historic Preservation (AHHP)

 - Climate Change And Cultural Heritage Conservation: A Literature Review by Ann D. Horowitz, Maria F. Lopez, Susan M. Ross and Jennifer A. Sparenberg.
 APT Technical Committee on Sustainable Preservation's Education and Research focus group, June 30, 2016.

 - Federal Historic Preservation Laws by the National Park Service.
 2006.

 - Fire Prevention and Building Code Compliance for Historic Buildings: A Field Guide prepared by the University of Vermont Graduate Program in Historic Prevention in cooperation with the Vermont Division for Historic Preservation and the Vermont Department of Labor and Industry, December 1997.

 - Wildfire Fire: Fireline Construction by NPS Fire and Aviation Management.
 Web.
 July 1, 2016.

 - Fire Protection in Historical Buildings and Museums by Siemens Switzerland Ltd, Building Technologies Division, 2015.
 Web.
 July 1, 2016.

 - Fire Safety in Historic Buildings by Jack Watts, National Trust for Historic Preservation, June 2008.

 - Mesa Verde: Archeology and Fire by National Park Service.
 2007.